 Unlike a home, which usually goes up in value over time, a car only goes down in value.
 This is why a car is considered a depreciating asset.
 However, if you were to buy a lightly used car instead of a new one, you don’t have to worry about significant depreciation.

-So if you like having a new car every two or three years, a lease is better than buying a car.
+If you like having a new car every two or three years, leasing a car is often better than buying one.
 Leasing puts that loss of value on the leasing company rather than your personal balance sheet.

 Whether you are looking to buy with a loan or lease a car, a higher credit score will give you better terms.
 You can take the car home with a lower down payment and will pay a lower interest rate.